 There is also a pub in the village which serves typical pub food, and has a weekly quiz night on a Tuesday night from 9pm.

 The area has a wide range of activities and attractions available and also some excellent restaurants for delicious meals out, using locally produced foods.

 Location description from owner

 The North Wales region

 The nature of the region lends itself well to activities, and everything from horse-riding, to white water rafting/canoeing to cycling/mountain biking, and rock climbing is possible here, among others.
 We have a lot of narrow gauge steam railways: Talyllyn, Fairbourne, Corris, Ffestiniog, Bala, which are very popular with all ages and each one having its own events throughout the year.

 There are plenty of locally produced foods, which are available in a number of outlets, farmers markets, and restaurants.

 Also the area is rich with Art, as the beauty of the area attracts and inspires artists.
 There are groups of artists who market themselves together as well as as individuals. one such group is CRYD, who exhibit regularly locally.
-There are a number of Galleries where their work can be seen including in these holiday homes, where work is displayed on the walls, and is for sale, should you like it, or you can visit the artists, as contact details are available too.
+There are a number of Galleries where their work can be seen and purchased, including in these holiday homes, where work is displayed on the walls, and is for sale, should you like it, or you can visit the artists, as contact details are available too.

 This area enjoys a micro-climate as the Gulf Steam protects us from harsher weather which may be experienced inland.
 The coast also has less rainfall than inland.